An Introduction to Probabilistic Deep Learning Explained in Simple Terms

 Work with the notebook below to get a better understanding of the TFP framework.

 Goal: In this notebook you will learn how to work with Tensor Flow Probability.
 You will set up linear regression models.
 The models are able to output a gaussian conditional probability distribution.
 Next you define different models with Keras and the Tensorflow probability framework.
-You will model the conditional probability distribution as a Normal distribution with a constant, and flexible standard deviation $\sigma$.
-The mean $\mu$ of the CPD depends linearly on the input.
+You will model the conditional probability distribution as a Normal distribution with a constant, and flexible standard deviation .
+The mean of the CPD depends linearly on the input.
 You compare the 3 models based on the NLL on a validation set and use the one with the lowest NLL to predict the test set.
 Finally, you will also do an extrapolation experiment and look how the predicted CPD behaves.

 Usage: Rerun the code and change it to get a better understanding of the topic.